atishayjain708/shape-discord-identification/README.md

 These results can be verified for any number of data-sets.
 A few have been done, with images saved in the Plots folder in the results branch.

+## Applications of these scripts
+1. To clean datasets with images that have been wrongly classified.
+2. To identify abnormalities in datasets - for example, in a dataset of red-blood-cell images of a patient the algorithm can be used to detect the most abnormally shaped cell, giving out a possible diagnosisi for sickle-cell anaemia.
+3. Identifying deformities in human anatomy - joint structures or other skeletal abnormalities in a patient.
+4. Idenitfying rare species of flowers, microorganisms etc, that have been mistakenly grouped with other common species.

+These are a few of the possible applications; the scripts in this package can be used in any place that requires a machine to identify the most unique image in a given dataset, even if the dataset is prohibitively large for evaluation by humans.

+## More about the scripts and tools here
+This is a project that was an implementation of a publication on using SAX to find unusual shapes in a database (Keogh. et al, 2006).

 ## Credits and References

 1. Li Wei, Eamonn Keogh and Xiaopeng Xi (2006) SAXually Explict Images: Finding Unusual Shapes.
 ICDM 2006.
 2. UCR Data-Archive.
 Note: The data used to run the scripts can be obtained from the [UCR Data Archive](https://www.cs.ucr.edu/~eamonn/time_series_data/UCR_TS_Archive_2015.zip).
 Alternatively, you can download a few data files (to test and run the scripts) from this [link](https://drive.google.com/open?id=1Y9KprdCn3563Q20xR-3kMpS2_GrP7Bl5).
+3. The [saxpy](https://pypi.org/project/saxpy/) library by Paul Senin.